The 10 Best Patient Estimate Software Vendors in 2026

 Best for: Large hospitals and health systems that want enterprise scale and Experian's broader patient access, identity, and coverage discovery stack.

 AccuReg, now part of Optum, is a long-standing leader in patient access, repeatedly recognized by KLAS for registration QA, authorization, and pre-service estimation.
-The estimator focuses on accuracy at the registration step - where most downstream errors originate - and ties tightly into the full financial clearance workflow.
+Its Estimate My Cost tool generates pre-service estimates by combining chargemaster data, claims history, payer contracts, and patient benefits, with registration quality assurance running upstream to catch the data errors that corrupt estimates - where most downstream problems originate.

 The Optum acquisition has expanded AccuReg's reach across health systems looking to consolidate patient access tooling under one umbrella.